Building effective engagement and benefits strategies for Millennials (Gen Y).

 Though they have decades before they can retire, Millennials are concerned with their financial security once they leave the workforce.
 Therefore, a 401(k) with employer match is another key benefit for many.

-Something else that is top of mind for Gen Y is that many have already started families or are about to.
+Something else that is top of mind is that many in this group have already started families or will soon.
 Given their family needs, a highly popular financial perk is a Dependent Care Assistance Plan (DCAP).
-With young children in daycare, preschool or before-and-after school care, many people could use this tax-advantaged account to cover the costs of childcare and save money.
+With young children in daycare, preschool or before-and-after school care, many could use this tax-advantaged account to cover the costs of childcare and save money.

 Finally, while most are out of college now, continuing education and tuition assistance programs are important.
 The average Millennial student loan balance is $34,504.
 Continuing education courses, which give them the opportunity for career growth, could be attractive as well.